How to make blue cheese

 Soft cheese with white mold

-What is necessary:
+What is needed:

 - 6 liters of natural milk;

-- a small piece of brie cheese;
+- a small piece of Brie cheese;

 - 1.5-2 tablespoons of salt;

-- half a spoonful of citric acid;
+- half a spoon of citric acid;

 - 0.2 g rennet.